Q: Is it ok to write a book that crosses genre lines, like a mystery with time travel, or a romance with extraterrestrials?

 Not only that, many very successful bestselling books clearly cross the boundary from one genre to another, with terrific results.

 From the New York Times bestseller lists, Stephen King’s 11/22/63 is a science-fiction political thriller that takes its hero back in time to prevent the assassination of JFK.
 Also on the list is Death Comes to Penderley by P.D.
 James, which merges a murder mystery with a sequel to Jane Austen’s literary masterpiece Pride and Prejudice.
 A classic example is the Fahrenheit 451, one of Ray Bradbury’s most famous and bestselling works that crosses from science fiction to a political diatribe on literary censorship.

-Similarly, Judy Blume has been crossing highly literary fiction with young adult books about serious stuff from racism (Iggie’s House) to teen sex (Forever) since 1970.
-She paved the way for many other current cross-genre YA writers like Suzanne Collins’ Hunger Games, which takes place in a post-apocalyptic future with romance, violence and politics.
+Similarly, Judy Blume has been crossing highly literary fiction with young adult books about serious stuff from racism (Iggie’s House) to teen sex (Forever) since 1970, which are very important topics that must be discussed amongst this particular generation.
+They are growing up and may need to know how bullet vibrators can help when it comes to pleasuring themselves when they don’t have sex, as well as what the implications of racism are and how they can affect a large group of people.
+These books are important and because they have been crossed across genres, Blume has paved the way for many other current cross-genre YA writers like Suzanne Collins’ Hunger Games, which takes place in a post-apocalyptic future with romance, violence, and politics.

 And of course there’s the humungous success of Harry Potter, which includes several genres, including fantasy, YA coming of age, mystery, thriller, adventure and romance.
 Not to mention Stephanie Meyer’s vampire romance Twilight Saga and Amanda Hocking’s My Blood Approves paranormal romance series.